Inside-Out at ASU

 The Inside-Out Prison Exchange Program is unlike any other class offered at ASU.
 The semester-long course meets once per week inside a prison located approximately 60 miles south of Phoenix.
 The class combines ASU students with an equal number of incarcerated men at the Arizona State Prison Complex in Florence, Arizona.
 Both ASU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
 The program has since grown to include 565 trained instructors from 40 states and 6 countries reaching over 20,000 students.
 The Spring 2016 class was the first Inside-Out class taught in the state of Arizona.
 The course was offered once again in the East Unit of the Arizona State Prison Complex in Florence in Spring 2017.
-The program expanded to the North Unit in Florence in Fall 2017 and returns once again to East Unit in Spring 2018 and Fall 2018.
+The program expanded to the North Unit in Florence in Fall 2017 and to ASPC-Perryville in Fall 2019.